Natalia Grigorieva-Litvinskaya: Exhibitions

 Having organized a number of monographic exhibitions of foreign artists, the Center aims to expand its international program by creating conceptual exhibitions that would become a meeting ground for works produced by different artists and covering various countries and periods.

-Starting from 2017, Natalia is curating Moscow's first international contemporary photography and photobook festival PHOTOBOOKFEST.
+Starting from 2017, Natalia is curating Moscow's first international contemporary photography and photobook festival.
 The focus of the festival is the issues of actual documentary and art photography, the transformation of the photographic image in post-digital time, alternative models of art and media markets.

-Publishing programme

-Natalia is also curating a major research project of the Center - The Anthology of Russian Photography of the XX Century.
-Publications result from research activities and accompany the major projects of the Lumiere: